ericbieri/particle-boron-ublox-fw-programmer/README.md

 6. ***Download the latest Firmware for the u-blox SARA-R410M module***
     1. Download the latest Firmware from [SARA-R4 / Documentation & resources](https://www.u-blox.com/en/product/sara-r4-series?legacy=Current#Documentation-&-resources)  -> Firmware Update -> SARA-R410M-02B-04 IP FW package.
 Latest version released: *SARA-R410M-02B-04 IP FW package*, Release Date 29-Jun-2023 (Modem: L0.0.00.00.05.12, Application: A.02.21).
     2. Unzip the firmware image (e.g. SARA-R410M-02B-04-P1-L0000000512A0221-000K00.dof) to the root directory of the EasyFlash tool. -> C:\Program Files (x86)\U-blox\EasyFlash_13.03.1.2.
-IMPORTANT: The firmware file has to be in the root of the EasyFlash tool.
+    3. IMPORTANT: The firmware file has to be in the root of the EasyFlash tool.
 The feature *enable File browsing* (Menu: Tools/Enable file browser) did not work for me. -> The update process failed!
-	3. Read the Readme & firmware update notes.
+	4. Read the Readme & firmware update notes.

 	INFO: The first Borons were shipped with module type number SARA-R410M-02B-00 (Modem: L0.0.00.00.05.06, Application: A.02.00).

 ### Updating the modem firmware
-1. Follow this guide [Firmware update with uFOTA, FOAT and EasyFlash](https://www.u-blox.com/docs/UBX-17049154) (EasyFlash see chapter 8) to install the u-blox SARA-R4 Firmware.
+1. Follow this guide [Firmware update with uFOTA, FOAT and EasyFlash](https://www.u-blox.com/docs/UBX-17049154) (see chapter 8) to install the u-blox SARA-R4 Firmware.
 2. IMPORTANT: Run EasyFlash as an administrator!
-3. Settings: Product: SARA-R4, Port: USB, Baud rate: <empty>
+3. Settings: Product: SARA-R4, Port: USB, Baud rate: -empty-
 4. Flashing the modem takes approx. 2-3 minutes.
+The module restarts several times in the process.

   <img src="Hardware/Doc/Images/EasyFlash_Success.png" width="50%">

 ***Congratulations you successfully updated the u-blox SARA-R4 Firmware !!!***